-4. Terminal down Main Street-Trucks will circulate from the yard down Seventh to Bryant to Main, returning via Brannan/Harrison/Howard to Fourth to Townsend or to Seventh to yard.
-The volume will be 6 trucks per hour, giving a total of 10 trucks per hour when combined with No. 1.
+Seventh to yard.
+The volume will be 6 trucks per hour, giving a total of 7 trucks per hour when combined with No. 1.

-Under this "worst case" analysis, Seventh Street would receive most of the traffic, but it is not very material because of relatively low existing volumes on Seventh Street.
-The worst case would be 13 trucks per hour being added to Howard Street at Third Street, but that is only 0.6 percent or less of the PM peak hour movement.
-The assumption of eight haul hours per day allows for avoidance of peak periods between 7 AM and 5 PM, so the haul volumes can be scheduled outside the peak periods if necessary.
-The next subsection analyzes the PM peak hour primary construction detour traffic with these haul movements superimposed.
+Under this "worst case" analysis for the cut-and-cover option, all of the trucks would travel along Seventh Street, departing or returning to the Caltrain Fourth and Townsend yard.
+Because of the relatively low existing volumes on Seventh Street, 24 truck round trips per hour would not cause deterioration in the level of service on Seventh Street.
+The greatest impact under this worst case analysis would be 24 trucks per hour being added to Howard Street at Third Street, but that is only one percent or less of the P.M. peak hour movement.
+The assumption of eight haul hours per day allows for avoidance of peak periods between 7 a.m. and 5 p.m., so the haul volumes can be scheduled outside the peak periods if necessary.
+Impacts under the LPA would be lower than this worst case cut-and-cover scenario.
+The next subsection analyzes the P.M. peak hour primary construction detour traffic with these haul movements superimposed.